Gaia3D/-Deprecated-F4DConverter/README.md

 ## stuffs under development or to be developed ##
 > Priority is not considered.
-- fixing critical bugs in handling .3ds with textures.
 - extracting parameters used in processing out to arguments.
 (ex : resolution of spatial octree / visibility indices, changing coordinate axis, making center of bounding box into local origin, level of triangle sorting in vbo, and so on)
 - removing Windows OS dependency, that is, making pure console app which can be run in both Windows and Linux family.